Solar-Wind-ML-DIRECT-2022-Project/2022-Project-Repo/README.md

 ## Methods
 A commonly used statistical method for time series forecasting is the ARIMA model.
 Autoregressive integrated moving average, or ARIMA, Utilizes lagged values (autoregressive) of a target variable to make a prediction based on trends (integrated).
 The model also takes lagged prediction errors as inputs (moving average) to improve prediction accuracy.

 This package utilizes SARIMA (seasonal auto-regressive integrated moving average) which is an extension of the statistical prediction approach ARIMA.
 SARIMA handles univariate time series data with seasonal variations.
-For this package, the model takes in historical irradiance data for specific geolocations in a confined geographical region. and predicts future irradiance data for each of the geolocations.
+For this package, the model takes in historical irradiance data for specific geolocations in a confined geographical region and predicts future irradiance data for each of the geolocations.
 The prediction data for each of the locations is then used to provide estimates (based on a linear surface fit) for locations that lie between the known locations.

 ## Usage
 Provide an example of how to use the software